45

 Peer institutions matched by type, size, and selectivity.

 Randolph's peer set - Averett, Bluefield, Briar Cliff, Hiram, and Monmouth - are all small private liberal arts colleges in similar size and selectivity ranges.
-Hiram College is also in this batch and posts a similar profile of generous discounting paired with moderate completion challenges.
+Hiram College is also in our dataset and posts a similar profile of generous discounting paired with moderate completion challenges.
 Monmouth and Averett show similar earnings constraints.
 Within this peer cohort, Randolph's 10-year earnings ($53,409) is competitive and the discounted net price is favorable.
 The differentiator across the cohort is completion rate, where Randolph's 46% trails the strongest peers.

 SchoolROINet Price10yr Earnings